-Perhaps the film’s most iconic location and the one immortalized on the movie poster is far away from Southern California, on the beaches of Waikiki, Hawaii.
+The location immortalized on the movie poster is far away from Southern California, on the beaches of Waikiki, Hawaii.
 The Royal Hawaiian Hotel is where Adam Sandler and Emily Watson embrace for their kiss, with the backdrop of Waikiki behind them.
 Despite being a fairly upscale resort, access to the lobby is easily available to the general public.
 If you’re coming from Kalakaua Ave., the hotel is behind a large shopping plaza and housed on the beaches, right next to the Sheraton.
 Entry from the beach is also possible.
 Just make your way to the Mai Tai Bar of the Royal Hawaiian Hotel (same address as the hotel itself, only facing on the beach), which is where Barry and Lena enjoy a meal together in the film, with the band singing and the beautiful Diamond Head peak in the background at sunset.
 From there you can easily see and enter the hotel lobby where the pair kiss.
-We’ve opted to exclude photos of the Mai Tar Bar here, because the layout has changed a bit from how it appeared in the film.
 There is no band performing at the real beach restaurant, in case you had your hopes up for that.
 It was added by the production.
-Just do a quick google search if you’re looking for pictures of Diamond Head, Waikiki Beach or the Mai Tai Bar (just make sure it’s the Royal Hawaiian one, as Honolulu has a couple other bars by the same name).

 LOCATION: Royal Hawaiian Hotel, 2259 Kalakaua Ave., Honolulu, HI 96815

-Back in California, Barry and Lana have dinner at this table at Le Petit Chateau in North Hollywood.
-The specific table can be found through the main entrance, on the opposite side of the wall.
-There is a painting and plaque on the wall above the center of the table.
+Back in California, Barry and Lana have dinner at this table at Le Petit Chateau in North Hollywood, which has unfortunately since permanently closed.
+However, we were able to visit while it was still open.
+The specific table could be found through the main entrance, on the opposite side of the wall.
+There was a painting and plaque on the wall above the center of the table.

 LOCATION: Le Petit Chateau, 4615 Lankershim Blvd, North Hollywood, CA 91602